VedatAlpGoktepe/LearnAI/README.md

 - **Webhook Interaction:**
   - A piece of the application will interact with a webhook by an external service.
 For example, if a user has connected their phone number to their account, using Twilio webhooks, the application can generate content for their accounts through text messages.

-- **Real-time Functionality:**
-  - The application will include real-time functionality, such as notifying user A, when user B has shared one of their generated courses with them, without needing to refresh the page.
-This can be achieved using WebSockets, SSE, or a similar technology to send updates in real-time.

 - **Long-running Task:**
   - The application will include functionality that executes a long-running task, such as generating various learning materials (text, diagrams, quizzes, etc.) through, and aggregating the data from third-party APIs such as GPT to provide a comprehensive learning experience.
 This task could take more than 10 seconds to complete.